blocksrey/c-oscilloscope/README.md

 # Coscilloscope
-A software-rendered oscilloscope simulation written in C. Doesn't depend on the C standard library.
+A software-rendered oscilloscope simulation written in C, independent of the C standard math library.

 ![](assets/stop.gif)